 - As you harvest, clean up your garden beds and organize your garden as you go.
 Once bed space opens up, remove any leaves, dead plants, or plant debris, reducing the risk of attracting pests to your soil.
 Make sure to throw away diseased plants and don’t compost them, to avoid potentially damaging your soil next season.
 Next, spread your aged, well-rotted compost over the open spots at least two inches deep after harvesting and cleaning it.

 - Your Zones have enough time to protect and feed your garden’s soil with a fall-planted cover crop mix, like our quick-growing Garden Cover Up Mix that gives great coverage in as little as 30 days.
 Another alternative to protect your garden soil is to use some sort of covering – whether that is 2 – 3 inches of compost, mulch, or wood chips.
 It doesn’t have to be complicated, but covering your soil protects the soil organisms and minimizes nutrient losses from snow or rain.
-Cover crops have the added benefit of improving your soil over the winter, without you lifting a finger!
+Cover crops have the added benefit of improving your soil over the winter without you lifting a finger!

 - Towards the end of the month, take some time to clean, inspect, and repair your cold frames and greenhouses as needed.
 A little preparation now will save you critical time when the weather is colder later.

 - It’s always the right time to start your next batch of compost.
 As long as you are gardening, you should be feeding the soil that feeds you.
-Add all of the old plants from your garden (as long as they’re healthy), any leaves which you’ve raked up, and your left-over lawn clippings, toss them all together in a bin or pile and begin forming your compost for use in your garden next spring.
+Add all of the old plants from your garden (as long as they’re healthy), any leaves that you’ve raked up, and your left-over lawn clippings, toss them all together in a bin or pile and begin forming your compost for use in your garden next spring.

 Zones 9 – 10